Sunset view of downtown Calgary.

 Road Trip From Vancouver To Calgary

 Driving from Vancouver to Calgary will take you through some of the most scenic mountain landscapes in Canada and although it's a long trip, it's worth it.
-Many argue the Canadian Rockies are more scenic than the American ones, so do the drive and decide for yourself.
+Many argue the Canadian Rockies are more scenic than the American ones, so if you set off on this road trip, then you can decide for yourself!

 The 970-kilometer road trip from Vancouver to Calgary takes 10 hours 20 minutes to drive.
-Highlights along the way can include Kamloops, Abbotsford and Glacier, Banff, and Yoho National Parks, as well as Colville and Kaniksu National Forests.
+Highlights en route are Kamloops, Revelstoke, Golden, Banff, Lake Louise, EC Manning Provincial Park, Mount Revelstoke, Glacier, Yoho and Banff National Parks.

 Comparison of road trip routes between Vancouver and Calgary